twiddlingbits/twr-wasm/readme.md

 The basic sequence is to create a new twrWasmModule (or twrWasmAsyncModule), use "loadWasm" to load your .wasm module, and then call "executeC" to execute your C functions.

 ~~~
-	async loadWasm(urToLoad:string|URL, opts:IloadWasmOpts={})
+	async loadWasm(urToLoad:string|URL)
 	async executeC(params:[string, ...(string|number|Uint8Array|twrFileName)[]])

    see: \tiny-wasm-runtime\twr-wasm-api-ts
 ~~~

-loadWasm has an optional IloadWasmOpts, which can be used to specify where stdio is directed.
+A module constructor has an optional options, which can be used to specify where stdio is directed.
+You can also set the size of your termianl-window here (in XxY characters).
 If you don't set this, the following will be used:
    - \<div id="twr_iodiv"> will be used if found.
    - \<canvas id="twr_iocanvas> will be used if it exists and no div found.
 A canvas will be used to create a simple terminal (see examples)
    - if neither div or canvas is defined in your HTML, then stdout is sent to the debug console in your browser.
-   - If you use IloadWasmOpts, a forth "null" options is available.
+   - If you use options, a forth "null" options is available.

 executeC takes an array where:
    - the first entry is the name of the C function in the wasm module to call (must be exported, typically via the --export clang flag)